 Many commercial real estate agents and brokers spend far too much time worrying about cold calling scripts and what to say as part of establishing a telephone prospecting process.
 The reality of the whole situation is that you simply need to have and implement a regular cold calling process and build the personal confidence to back it up.

 Doesn’t really matter what you say but rather how you say it when making cold calls.
 Conversational confidence will carry any cold call through to a successful or reasonable result.
 If you try to pitch and sell your services too early in the conversation you are likely to offend the other person and end the call.
-Most business people and property investors don’t want to be sold or pitched to in any conversation and cold calling process
+Most business people and property investors don’t want to be sold or pitched to in any conversation and the cold calling process

 It should be said that the cold calling process is an important and critical part of commercial real estate prospecting.
 You can connect with a lot of people and create many meetings through the cold calling system of contact.
 Regularity in making calls and consistency in conversational quality are important parts of the process.
 When you first start your career in the industry, this marketing strategy will give you reasonable traction and momentum to help you in growing market share.